 The Scheme's policy is to recognise transfers into and out of fair value hierarchy levels as at the end of the year.
-There were no transfers between levels 1 and 2 of the fair value hierarchy during the year ended 30 June 2016 (2015; Nil).
+There were no transfers between levels 1, 2 and 3 of the fair value hierarchy during the year (2016; Nil).